 1972 Alfa Romeo Montreal by Bertone

-Alfa Romeo received a tremendous honor in late 1966 when it was selected to create a conceptual exhibit of man’s aspiration for the automobile at the 1967 International and Universal Exposition, held in Montreal.
-Alfa assigned coachwork duties to Bertone, and the project was spearheaded by Marcelo Gandini, the young designer who had leapt to the forefront of the automotive imagination with the Lamborghini Miura.
+Alfa Romeo received a tremendous honor in late 1966 when it was selected to create a conceptual exhibit of man’s aspiration for the automobile at the 1967 International and Universal Exposition, held in Montreal, Canada.
+Alfa Romeo assigned coachwork duties to Bertone, and the project was spearheaded by Marcelo Gandini, the young designer who had leaped to the forefront of the automotive imagination with the Lamborghini Miura.

-Strong customer interest prompted Alfa to develop a production version, which continued to be based on the respected 105 Series chassis, as with the Expo show cars.
-A new direction was taken for the model’s engine, however.
-Discarding the 105’s standard twin-cam inline-four, Alfa’s engineers installed a modified version of the competition-pedigreed V-8 from the Tipo 33 prototype race car.
-Featuring aluminum alloy construction, dual overhead-cam actuation, and a dry-sump lubrication system, the advanced racing engine provided the new production model with nearly unprecedented power for an Alfa road car.
+Strong customer interest prompted Alfa Romeo to develop a production version, which continued to be based on the respected 105 Series chassis.
+The 105’s standard twin-cam inline-four, however, was replaced by a modified version of the competition-pedigreed V-8 from the Tipo 33 prototype race car.
+It featured aluminum alloy construction, dual overhead-cam actuation, and a dry-sump lubrication system.
 Aided by its aerodynamic body, the Montreal was good for a top speed of nearly 140 mph.
-Approximately just 3,925 examples of the appropriately named Montreal were built between 1971 and 1975.
+Approximately 3,925 examples of the Montreal were built between 1971 and 1975.